 I don't think Poch will get there actually - principally because he's an excellent coach, a bit of an intellectual and a #decentbloke, which kind of ticks everyone's box.

 No we just became a consistently good enough team that people expected up to win most games at home.
-Compare the atmosphere at whl if we were playing Norwich to if we were playing Liverpool.
+Compare the atmosphere at whl if we were playing Norwich to if we were playing victims.
 They same people are at the game but suddenly there is an atmosphere.
 Its all down to people expecting us to win against the like of Norwich and sit there frustrated at 0-0.

 To me it began with Redknapp's appointment.
 At the time he was both an unpopular figure and a signal of reduction (any port in a storm was the tag at the time).